qwc-services/qwc-services.github.io/src/topics/Reports.md

 - Save your report to the document service report dir, i.e. as `volumes/reports/MyReport.jrxml`.

-    - If you included any custom fonts in your report, place these in `ttf` format in `volumes/reports/fonts` respecting the naming convention described in the [`README`](../references/qwc-document-service_readme.md).
+    - If you included any custom fonts in your report, place these in `ttf` format in `volumes/reports/fonts`.

     - If your report requires third party java classes, you can mount the corresponding JARs as volumes to `/srv/qwc_service/libs/`.